Posted by marilynch

 Photo contributed by Jan Valencia, Velo Club Monterey’s Answer Man

-Critical Christmas is very loosely patterned after, and an amalgam of Critical Mass plus that goofy event they do in Ukiah where truck drivers decorate their 18 wheelers and parade through town.
+Critical Christmas Monterey is very loosely patterned after, and an amalgam of, Critical Mass plus that goofy event they do in Ukiah where truck drivers decorate their 18-wheelers and parade through town.
 Critical Christmas is intended to get adults and kids out for a leisurely, fun, and goofy bicycle ride, although not necessarily in that order.

-One goal of Critical Christmas is to ride either the worst bicycle you can get your hands on, or a classic bicycle (Schwinn StingRay’s are highest on the pecking order), decorate it with as much Christmas stuff (also known in popular culture as “bling”) as you can duct tape in place, and ride and sing your way through Monterey.
+One goal of our local Critical Christmas is to ride either the worst bicycle you can get your hands on, or a classic bicycle (Schwinn StingRay’s are highest on the pecking order), decorate it with as much Christmas stuff (also known in popular culture as “bling”) as you can duct tape in place, and ride and sing your way through Monterey.
 The Critical Christmas motto is “More of Everything,” which pretty much sums how much wattage you should be considering when buying those battery powered LEDs.
-This is, after all, Critical Christmas, where it’s not the bicycle but the decorations taped to the bicycle that really count (caveat: anyone sporting a racing bicycle will be made fun of relentlessly).
+This is, after all, Critical Christmas, where it’s not the bicycle but the decorations taped to the bicycle that really count.
+(Caveat: anyone sporting a racing bicycle will be made fun of relentlessly.)